devkeydet/code-first-fusion-ex/README.md

 Example of starting with pac cli, then incorporating things that only happen in the service / solution.

 Code first elements include:
-* PCF Component
 * .NET Plugin

-Elements autored in the service:
+Elements autored in the service (make.powerapps.com):
-* Table
-* Model-driven app
 * Custom API

 [TODO: Document more detailed repro steps to build from scratch using pac.]

+# SETUP
-# At a high level, the proces was:
+At a high level, the proces was...

 update gitignore to ensure we don't commit files we don't want in the repo
 ```